check here the progress of the pandemic in your locality

 At a global level, the measurement per 100,000 inhabitants is used to determine the incidence of infections among communities of different sizes.

-For this reason, if your municipality has a higher rate than 11.26, it means that you are in an area that exceeds the national average of incidence by Covid-19.
+For this reason, if your municipality has a higher rate than 17.63 It means that you are in an area that exceeds the national incidence rate for Covid-19.